copper-leaf/ballast/ballast-sync/README.md

----
----
+# Ballast Sync

 ## Overview

 Ballast Sync allows you to share the state of your ViewModel across multiple instances, potentially even over a network.
-It allows you to build your ViewModels as normal, and then choose one to be the "source of truth" for the other ViewModels will share the synchronized state, and optionally allow those "observing" ViewModels to send changes back to the source.
+It allows you to build your ViewModels as normal, and then choose one to be the "source of truth" for the other ViewModels which will share the synchronized state, and optionally allow those "observing" ViewModels to send changes back to the source.
 The flow of data within a synchronized ViewModels is all asynchronous, and follows a model of "eventual consistency".

+## See Also

 ## Usage